 Medicaid Planning and Counseling

 Getting onto Medicaid in this day and age is neither simple nor fast, but it is something more and more seniors are having to do.
 Many of us are living far longer than we planned and the increasing costs of housing and healthcare are stretching retirement accounts far beyond what they were meant to.
+We have helped hundreds of families navigate the Medicaid application process with the Department of Social & Health Services (DSHS).
 Medicaid Planning is now the most common service Bamford Financial provides to its clients.
-We have helped hundreds of families navigate the Medicaid application process with the Department of Social & Health Services (DSHS) These services include: